Eco-Salvage FAQ

 Q. If I make a donation to your program, can I stipulate that, for example, we donate kitchen cabinets and appliances to my church, school, or friend?

 A. No, one of the IRS criteria for this kind of donation is that the donor cannot specify a recipient for any portion of their donation.
-Furthermore, you must convey the materials to us in their exact appraisal condition.
+Furthermore, you must convey the materials to us as they were appraised.
 You cannot participate in donating materials or removing the items appraised from the house.

 • • •